baezzys/spring-react-google-oauth2/README.md

 3. Send ID token to server for login.

-4. Get a JWT that stored at http only cookie made by server.
+4. Get a cookie which contains jwt made by server.

-5. Request user info to server with jwt.
+5. Request user info to server with cookie.

-6. Show user info
+6. Show user info.